 Teams will submit their initial 60-second improvised videos.
 Have the students self-report where their unscripted videos fall short against the rubric.
 Provide them with validation or gentle correction so they know whether they understand the objectives and how to achieve them.

+Rubric:

 Teams will submit finished videos that will be graded against the rubric.
 On the following day, the teacher will reveal to the class how closely the crowd-sourced grades matched the teacher-issued grades.